dulle90griet/gb-terrifictotes-dcf/README.md

 ### 🔐 Secure Credentials Setup

 [Create two AWS Secrets Manager secrets](https://docs.aws.amazon.com/secretsmanager/latest/userguide/hardcoded.html#hardcoded_step-1), both in the following format.
-In one secret store credentials for the OLTP PSQL database.
-In the other store credentials for the data warehouse.
+In one secret, store credentials for the OLTP PSQL database.
+In the other, store credentials for the data warehouse.

 ```json
 {